In a nutshell: Betterment is an industry leader as a simple, low-cost, easy-to-use robo-advisor.

 Giving to Charity

 Customers of Betterment can donate some of their shares to certain charities.
-Accordingly, it benefits those charities as well as helping investors avoid capital gains tax on donated shares.
+Accordingly, it benefits those charities and helps investors avoid capital gains tax.

 Anyone who has $100,000 or more in their Betterment account can take advantage of this opportunity.
 It allows you to adjust the asset class weights within your portfolio.